Isidro Gutiérrez

-José Isidro Gutiérrez Vásquez (born 21 October 1989), is a Salvadoran professional footballer who plays as a midfielder who last played for Municipal Limeño.
+José Isidro Gutiérrez Vásquez (born 21 October 1989), is a Salvadoran former professional footballer who played as a midfielder.

 Club career

-Isidro Gutiérrez started off his professional career in Municipal Limeño.
+Gutiérrez started off his professional career in Municipal Limeño.
 He had previously been a part of their youth academy.
 He later moved on to one of the top teams in the country, Águila.

-On May 15, 2013, Gutiérrez signed with Motagua of the Liga Nacional de Fútbol Profesional de Honduras, coming off two months as a free agent.
+On 15 May 2013, Gutiérrez signed with Motagua of the Liga Nacional de Fútbol de Honduras, coming off two months as a free agent.

-On December 10, 2013, Gutiérrez returned home joining Alianza from Motagua of the Liga Nacional de Fútbol Profesional de Honduras.
+On 10 December 2013, Gutiérrez returned home joining Alianza from Motagua of the Liga Nacional de Fútbol de Honduras.

 International career

-Gutiérrez made his national team debut with El Salvador team under coach Mauricio Alfaro.
-He made his under-21 debut on March 10, 2010, in a friendly match against Guatemala.
+Gutiérrez made his national team debut with the El Salvador national team under coach Mauricio Alfaro.
+He made his under-21 debut on 10 March 2010, in a friendly match against Guatemala.

 In that same game, Gutiérrez scored both of the goals for El Salvador to tie and end the game at 2–2.
-Alfaro was so impressed with Gutiérrez 's performance, that he was automatically selected as the midfielder for the next game against the Honduran U-21 side in the 2010 CAC qualification 1st leg match.
+Alfaro was so impressed with Gutiérrez 's performance, that he was automatically selected as the midfielder for the next game against the Honduran U-21 side in the 2010 CAC qualification first leg match.
 He was once again the key player in that match, scoring the only goal of the game to give El Salvador U-21 the victory on Honduran soil.

-Gutiérrez also scored a goal in an exhibition game in a 2–1 loss to Serie A club Roma on July 27, 2012.
+Gutiérrez also scored a goal in an exhibition game in a 2–1 loss to Serie A club Roma on 27 July 2012.